User guide

 cmake -B build/ -S .

-CMake will generate the proper project according to your environment: Makefile on Linux, Visual Studio solution on Windows, XCode project on macOS.
-When the script is done without errors, open the generated project with your IDE or run CMake from the command line to compile Giada.
-Command line example:
+CMake generates the appropriate project for your environment: a Makefile on Linux, a Visual Studio solution on Windows, or an Xcode project on macOS.
+Once configuration completes without errors, open the generated project in your IDE or build Giada from the command line.
+For example:

 cmake --build build/

-Some dependencies are included as git submodules.
-However, Giada requires other external libraries to be installed on your system.
-Namely:
+Some dependencies are included as Git submodules.
+However, Giada also requires other external libraries to be installed on your system, namely:

 cmake -B build/ -S . -DPARAMETER1=VALUE1 -DPARAMETER2=VALUE2

-All unit tests in Giada are based on Catch2 automated test framework, which supports several command-line options.
-Please take a look at the official documentation to understand the gritty details.
-Giada must be configured with -DWITH_TESTS=ON first, while tests are run as following:
+All unit tests in Giada are based on the Catch2 automated test framework, which supports several command-line options.
+Please refer to the official documentation for the full details.
+Giada must first be configured with -DWITH_TESTS=ON, then tests can be run as follows: